pruno/mongo-vc/README.md

     AbstractSupportCollection::registerVirtualCollection(string $alias, mixed $virtualCollection)

-it's possible to register a collection in though the following methods:
+it's possible to register a collection though the following methods:

     - An instance of the collection (hardly useful, the collection register itself upon creation).
+    - A Closure.
     - A factory implementing Zend\ServiceManager\FactoryInterface.
-    - A Closure.
     - A string representing the service locator alias to whom the collection or a factory is registered.

 Except for the first method all of those will request / initialise the desired collection with lazy loading.